brmatthy/.dotfiles-old/README.md

 If no install script is available for your distribution, please create one.
 Before doing so please read the [programs readme](/programs/README.md).
 Currently the following distributions are supported

 #### Fedora
+Some programs will use [snap](https://snapcraft.io/docs/installing-snapd) for installation.
+Please ensure that it is installed prior.
 ```sh
 ./programs/install_fedora.sh
 ```

 ## Programs

+### Auto install
 Here is a list of the programs that will be installed.
 Please use the `-h` option to see all the install options.
 This way you can install only some programs.